 AppBest forHighlightPrice

-FantasticalPower users, design loversNatural language input, beautiful interfaceFree with limited features | Premium: $6.99/month
+FantasticalPower users, design loversNatural language input, beautiful interfaceFree with limited features | Premium: $6.99/monthly

-Notion CalendarAll-in-one workspace usersCombines notes, tasks, wikis, and databases with calendarFree | Paid plans from $10/month
+Notion CalendarAll-in-one workspace usersCombines notes, tasks, wikis, and databases with calendarFree | Plus: $12/monthly

 Calendar 366 IIMinimalistsLightweight menu bar calendar, quick access$14.99

-ClickUpTeams, project managementComprehensive productivity platform with calendar viewFree plan | Paid plans from $10/month
+ClickUpTeams, project managementComprehensive productivity platform with calendar viewFree | Unlimited: $10/monthly

-Proton CalendarPrivacy-conscious usersEnd-to-end encryption, focus on data securityFree with a Proton account | Proton Unlimited: $12.99/month
+Proton CalendarPrivacy-conscious usersEnd-to-end encryption, focus on data securityFree | Proton Unlimited: $12.99/monthly

 1. Apple Calendar

-Apple Calendar screenshot
+Apple Calendar screenshot on Mac

 🥇 Best for: Apple users who want simplicity